jtraub91/jtraub91.github.io/_posts/2023-05-23-introducing-bits.md

 ### Creating a bitcoin address

 Now, you may want to create a Bitcoin address from your key pair.
 The `bits addr` command provides a convenient method to handle the encoding for various address types.
 This command supports generating legacy and segwit addresses alike, but expects the payload to passed in as the argument.
-For example, for legacy pay to pubkey addresses (P2PKH), we'll need to hash the pubkey first with `hash160`.
+For example, for legacy [pay to pubkey hash](https://learnmeabitcoin.com/technical/p2pkh) addresses (P2PKH), we'll need to hash the pubkey first with `hash160`.
 The [bits](https://github.com/jtraub91/bits) CLI fortunately provides the `ripemd160`, `sha256`, `hash160`, and `hash256` crypto hashing subcommands for convenience.
 Thus, to generate a legacy Bitcoin address from our pubkey, we may use the following, for example.

 ```bash
 bits hash160 -in pubkey.hex | bits addr | awk '{print $1}'
 ```

-The output is piped into `awk` above only for readability, i.e. to produce a newline on the shell output since `bits addr` will technically output raw bytes, with no newline appended; however, in these situations `bits` provides the `--print` (`-P`) flag to do the same, for convenience.
+In the above example, the pubkey saved to `pubkey.hex` is read as input to `bits hash160`, thus is hashed, and piped to the `bits addr` command to complete the encoding.
+The output of `bits addr` is then piped into `awk` only for readability, i.e. to produce a newline on the shell output since `bits addr` will technically output raw binary, with no newline appended; however, in these situations `bits` provides the `--print` (`-P`) flag to do the same, for convenience.
 E.g.

 ```bash
 bits hash160 -in pubkey.hex | bits addr -P
 ```

-`bits addr` accepts a `--type` (`-T`) flag for address type which defaults to "p2pkh" for pay-to-pubkey adresses, but may be specified to be "p2sh" for [BIP16](https://github.com/bitcoin/bips/blob/master/bip-0016.mediawiki) pay-to-script-hash addresses.
+The `bits addr` command accepts a `--type` (`-T`) flag for address type which defaults to "p2pkh" for P2PKH addresses, but may be specified to be "p2sh" for [BIP16](https://github.com/bitcoin/bips/blob/master/bip-0016.mediawiki) [pay to script hash](https://learnmeabitcoin.com/technical/p2sh) (P2SH) addresses.

 A testnet address may be generated instead by leveraging the `--network` (`-N`) flag.
 E.g.